kennywam/Weather-App/weatherapp/README.md

 # Weather Forecast App

-The Weather Forecast App is a web application that allows users to search for a place and check its weather forecast.
+The Weather App is a web application that allows users to search for a place and check its weather.
 It utilizes the OpenWeatherMap API to retrieve weather data based on user input.

 ## Features

-- Search for a location to check its weather forecast.
+- Search for a location to check its weather .
 - Display a list of matching locations as the user types.
-- View weather details including temperature, humidity, and more.
+- View weather details including temperature, humidity, and wind.

 ## Technologies Used